FairwindsOps/insights-docs/docs/technical-details/reports/right-sizer.md

 * The limits increment which is multiplied by the current container limits to calculate the new limits to be updated
 * The maximum limits which is multiplied by the limits of the first-seen OOM-kill to calculate the highest value to which limits can be updated for that container
 * Namespaces which limit both where OOM-kills are considered and where memory limits will be updated

+## Implementation Details

+These are currently separate binaries and container images:

+https://quay.io/repository/fairwinds/insights-right-sizer: refers to the VPA controller

+https://quay.io/repository/fairwinds/right-sizer: refers to OOM-kill detection and resolution

+The intention is to consolidate both of these in a future release once more testing has been done.